vanish125/gpsdo-fw/README.md

   - `Frequency`: the measured current MCU frequency (based on the number ot ticks counted between two GPS PPS pulses, should be around 70 000 000 for 70 MHz)
   - `Error`: the last measured frequency error (in Hz)
   - `Correction`: the last correction applied to PWM value
+  - `PWM`: the current PWM value
+  - `OCXO model`: press to set the OCXO model installed on your GPSDO to ISOTEMP or OX256B (this will adjust warmup time and default PWM value)
+  - `Warm-up duration`: press to set the warmup duration is seconds (time to wait after boot to let the OCXO warm-up before starting PWM correction)
+  - `Algorithm selection`: press to select the algorithm used to adjust PWM value ; there are 3 available algorithms :
+      - `Eric-H` (default): Based on ppm value rather than frequency error (uses 128s rolling average rather than instant values)
+      - `Dankar`: Original code from Dankar using square value of instant frequency error as PWM correction
+      - `Fredzo`: Same logic as dankar's, but with faster correction when frequency error is >= 2
+  - `Correction factor`: press to adjust the responsiveness of the correction algorithm
   - `Millis`: the gap in milliseconds between GPS PPS reference and MCU calculated PPS (should be 0)
   - `PWM auto save`: press to set the PWM auto-save status (when set to `ON`, PWM value will automatically be saved the first time PPB mean value reaches 0)
   - `PPS auto resync`: press to set the PWM auto-sync status (when set to `ON`, MCU Controlled PPS output will automatically be resynced to GPS PPS Output the first time PPB mean value reaches 0)